 Be transformed into the image of Christ.

-2006 a group of friends went (remove ‘out’) to Pretoria City Central to feed the homeless people sleeping on the sidewalks.
+In 2006, when a group of friends went to Pretoria’s City Centre to feed the homeless people sleeping on the side-walks.
 We were delighted by their warm welcome, but also saddened by their plea for more food.
 Approximately a year passed before we returned to the streets and witnessed the exact same scenario.
 God stirred a passion in our hearts for the homeless people and we initiated a “Feed the homeless” project.
-The desire to assist the homeless and invest in their lives beyond just feeding them emerged.
+A desire emerged within us to assist the homeless and invest in their lives, beyond just feeding them.

 This desire gave birth to Kingdom Culture, a non-profit company (NPC 2014/159950/08).
-Kingdom Culture main base of operations is in Pretoria Central, South Africa.
-Established projects functioning within in Kingdom Culture include Feet on the Street (previously Feed the Homeless), OpenChurch and the Worship Centre, to mention a few.
+Kingdom Culture’s main base of operations is in Central Pretoria, South Africa and run the following established projects: Feet on the Street (previously Feed the Homeless), OpenChurch and the Worship Centre.
+New projects that we have taken on are: Relieve hunger and safe a life, Temporary homeless shelters and church in the park.
+The projects change as the needs change and the future vision takes shape.
+Established projects functioning within in Kingdom Culture include Feet on the Street (previously Feed the Homeless), Open-Church and the Worship Centre, to mention a few.

-Throughout the years many people have volunteered and assisted in the outreaches and have been changed by what they saw and experienced.
-We are proud to state that numerous other ministries have been birthed due volunteers were touched by Kingdom Culture.
-The Holy Spirit ignited their dreams and it has been a blessing to observe how they have grown and impacted the city by sharing the gospel of Jesus Christ.
+Throughout the years many people have volunteered and assisted in the outreaches and have been changed by what they’ve seen and experienced.
+Part of our vision and culture is to grow, equip and raise up leaders and see the Kingdom of God advance because Holy Spirit have ignited their dreams.
+It is a blessing to see how they have grown and are impacting the communities they infiltrate.

-We acknowledge that we do not possess all the necessary skills and resources to meet everyone’s different needs, thus recognize the importance of networking with other ministries and churches.
-We all work towards the same goal which includes helping people in need and sharing the Gospel.
+We do not have all the necessary skills and resources to meet all the needs of the city and therefore welcome taking hands and connecting with other ministries and churches.
+We all work towards the same goal of advancing the Kingdom of God, which includes helping people in need and sharing the Gospel of Jesus Christ.

-To empower, feed, clothe, train and develop the under-privileged people in Pretoria – and ultimately South Africa – by utilizing a Christ Centred approach with the assistance of volunteers.
+To empower, feed, clothe, train and develop the under-privileged people in Pretoria – and ultimately South Africa – by utilising a Christ Centred approach with the assistance of volunteers.

 To uplift the destitute community with the assistance of volunteers.